MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-add-drivergrouppackage-command.md

 ---
 title: add-DriverGroupPackage
-description: Reference topic for add-DriverGroupPackage, which adds a driver package to a driver group. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for add-DriverGroupPackage, which adds a driver package to a driver group. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article